 🔍 FAQ

 You can use pickling or regular cucumbers for this dill relish.
-Since you are chopping them up, the size does not matter.
+Since you are chopping them up, the size doesn’t;t matter.
 One consideration is that you will need to remove any seeds.
 Smaller pickling cucumbers will have few, if any seeds, so they will make things easier.
 If you don’t have any, regular cucumbers will work fine–you’ll just have to de-seed them.
 Whatever you choose, make sure it’s unwaxed.

 Pickling salt doesn’t have any anti-caking chemicals that can cause cloudiness.
-So it’s not essential, but will give you a nicer-looking finished product.
+So it’s not essential, but it will give you a nicer-looking finished product.

 The onions, jalapeño, and dill seed can be reduced if you do not like them.